Precision Medicine and Cancer Disparities

 While we wanted to collaborate in person again this year, we are greatly looking forward to connecting through our web-based conference application, Whova, where attendees will not only be able to view presentations, but also ask questions during panel discussions and network behind the scenes.
 Registered attendees will receive invitations and instructions to access the virtual conference on Monday, October 18.

 Virtual Web-Based Experience

 Attendees will experience the conference using Whova, our official web-based conference app, to view presentations and ask questions during panel discussions, and to easily network and connect behind the scenes.
-Attendees who register before October 18 will receive conference access information two weeks before the event.
-Attendees who register after October 18 will receive access information the business day following their registration, or within an hour of registration day-of event.
+Attendees who register before October 27 will receive conference access information one week before the event.
+Attendees who register after October 27 will receive access information the business day following their registration, or within an hour of registration day-of event.